Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: Newton and Wilkinson (1982) surmised that local populations are bivoltine in Canada, with emergence dates during late April and early May, and in the US during mid-June and early July.
-Our limited records include occupied mines in July and September.
+Our limited records include occupied mines in late-June, July and September.

 Habitats and Life History